progressively-crew/progressively/packages/website/src/pages/privacy-policy.md

 Although most changes are likely to be minor, Progressively may change our Privacy Statement from time to time.
 We will provide notification to Users of material changes to this Privacy Statement through our Website at least 30 days prior to the change taking effect by posting a notice on our home page.
 For changes to this Privacy Statement that do not affect your rights, we encourage visitors to check this page frequently.

-Questions regarding Progressively's Privacy Statement or information practices should be directed to marvin.frachet@protonmail.com.
+Questions regarding Progressively's Privacy Statement or information practices should be directed to contact@progressively.app.